-The Green Guide and www.thegreenguide.com are published by The Green Guide Institute (TGGI), an independent research and information organization for consumers.
+The Green Guide and blog.thegreenguide.com are published by The Green Guide Institute (TGGI), an independent research and information organization for consumers.
 Dubbed the “green living source for today’s conscious consumer”, The Green Guide is an invaluable resource for men and women, from young adults to grandparents, striving for a healthy and “greener” lifestyle.
 It is TGGI’s vision that one day The Green Guide will be, for millions of consumers, the go-to source of information about practical everyday, environmentally responsible and health-minded product choices and actions.
-Our goal is to ensure that The Green Guide and www.thegreenguide.com serve as your most practical, reliable, and trustworthy content source for product choices and daily practices that are better for health and the environment.
+Our goal is to ensure that The Green Guide and blog.thegreenguide.com serve as your most practical, reliable, and trustworthy content source for product choices and daily practices that are better for health and the environment.

 With The Green Guide and thegreenguide.com, we are committed to providing information on a wide variety of environmental and health topics and to make them personally relevant.
 The editorial staff diligently seeks the facts and reports them, providing thorough and honest coverage of the issues and the solutions, and upholding the highest professional standards.

 What makes The Green Guide unique?

 - Our format: The Green Guide is published as an 12-page newsletter, available in print and downloadable PDF format.
 This makes it less expensive to produce and deliver than a magazine and quicker and easier to read.

 - Our web site: The dynamic database infrastructure allows the web site to expand in value as content is added.
 As an information clearinghouse that is centralized and easy to use, it provides tremendous added value to a subscription – a one-stop-information shop that is ready when you are.

 - Our editorial policy: In its reporting, The Green Guide maintains exemplary principles of fairness, objectivity, and responsible independent reporting.